Kashika08/CSC510_ShopSync_Group40/proj1/Essay.md

 Firstly, we attempted to run all of the projects that were assigned to us.
 While some of them did not have the best user interface, the others had complex challenges like connection to DB.
-We were unable to run one of the projects since the cross origin resource sharing (CORS) was not enabled, which disallowed the front-end to send the request to the back-end.
+We were unable to run one of the projects since the cross-origin resource sharing (CORS) was not enabled, which disallowed the front-end to send the request to the back-end.